agorapulse/lazybones-templates/README.md

 ]
 ```

-Then you can create new project using the avalable templates
+Then you can create new project using the available templates

 ```
 lazybones create kordamp-groovy kordamp-test